Are Orchids Poisonous to Dogs?

 One plant that might surprise you is the Aloe Vera plant.
 With so many wonderful qualities for hair and face, Aloe Vera is not so “hydrational” when ingested.
 Signs include vomiting, diarrhea, and tremors.
 So keep this plant to yourself.

-The good news is that dogs usually stay clear of lilies, but not is the same about cats.
+The good news is that dogs usually stay clear of lilies, (except Max in the picture above )but not is the same about cats.
 So keep your eyes on the cat.
-There is another article here, specifically about cats and orchids.
+If you are wondering about cats, I wrote this separate article about orchids and cats that you can read here

 Panting is concerning because it means your dog is not getting enough air, or not having the proper gas exchange.